sturgisk/ff_rename-tabs/README.md

 # Rename Tabs

-A lightweight Firefox extension that lets you rename tabs persistently during your browsing session by right-clicking on either the tab strip or the page itself.
+Lets you rename tabs persistently during your browsing session by right-clicking on either the tab strip or the page itself.
+Allows color boarder around favicon.

 ## Features